PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 - **It's not mature enough.** If we choose to adopt a technology and not build it ourselves, we need to be confident it is stable, reliable, and has the features we need.

 - **Different opinions on the evaluation criteria.** What works for one team doesn't always work for another.
 Because we have multiple products, we need technologies that work for multiple use cases.
-Getting input from other teams may prove a technology isn't the right fit.
+Getting input from other teams may prove a technology isn't the right fit for all of them.

 - **Additional more important criteria surface.** We rely on our teams experience to guide our evaluations.
 An RFC might miss important criteria someone has firsthand experience with which causes us to reconsider.

-- **The evaluation goes against our expectations significantly.** Research can give us a good idea of what to expect, but it isn't perfect.
+- **The evaluation goes against our expectations significantly.** Research can show us what to expect, but it isn't perfect.
 Evaluating as close as possible to the real world is critical.

 An example of this last one is our decision **not** to adopt Amazon's Elastic File System (EFS).